Acıpayam

-Acıpayam is a town and a rural district of Denizli Province in high country between the Aegean and Mediterranean regions of Turkey.
+Acıpayam is a municipality and district of Denizli Province, Turkey.
+Its area is 1,772 km2, and its population is 54,888 (2022).
+It lies in high country between the Aegean and Mediterranean regions.
 A plain, watered by two reservoirs, known for growing melons and watermelons, on the road between the city of Denizli and Antalya.
-It covers an area of 1700 km², and the altitude is 895 m.
-The district has a population of 57,533 of which 13,700 live in the city of Acipayam.
+Its altitude is 895 m.

 Etymology

 The name Acıpayam means bitter almond (payam being a loanword from Persian) in the local dialect, the town was formerly named Garbipayam and Garbikaraağaç.

 History

 The plain has been settled since 2000 BC, and Hittites were here in 1500 BC, followed by the Ancient Greeks and more civilizations up to the Byzantines and then the arrival of the Turkish peoples.
 From 1097 the area was in the hands of the Seljuk Turks.
 Turkish rule was interrupted by the Crusades but afterwards was settled by the Oghuz Turks and eventually was absorbed into the Ottoman Empire.